 - A. Sponsors: Applications may be made by CSIET approved organizations desiring to sponsor foreign students in Sarasota County high schools.
-Any organizations sponsoring a student must supply the name, address, and telephone number of the local representative who is a resident of Sarasota County and can be contacted at any time in case of emergency or other problem. - B. Students: Students must meet the following eligibility requirements prior to acceptance: - •agree to be in attendance for one academic school year - be at least 15 but not more than 18 1⁄2 years of age on the date of enrollment in the program and have not completed more than 11 years of primary and secondary education (exclusive of kindergarten) [NOTE: students who have already graduated will not be allowed to enroll in a Sarasota County high school] - have sufficient knowledge of the English language to participate in high school classes - be accepted by a suitable host family, not to be hosted by the area representative of the sponsoring organization - provide an English translation of the student's official academic transcript for at least 2 years prior to entry into the program, including a description of each course
+Any organizations sponsoring a student must supply the name, address, and telephone number of the local area representative.
+The local area representative must be a resident of Sarasota County and can be contacted at any time, particularly in the case of an emergency or when other school problems arise. - B. Students: Students must meet the following eligibility requirements prior to acceptance: - agree to be in attendance for one academic school year - be at least 15 but not more than 18 1⁄2 years of age on the date of enrollment in the program and have not completed more than 11 years of primary and secondary education (exclusive of kindergarten) [NOTE: students who have already graduated will not be allowed to enroll in a Sarasota County high school] - have sufficient knowledge of the English language to participate in high school classes

+- be accepted by a suitable host family, not to be hosted by the local area representative of the sponsoring organization - provide an English translation of the student's official academic transcript for at least 2 years prior to entry into the program, including a description of each course